 Tier 1 Clause What the Governance Standard expects (in summary) Requirement ("must") Recommended best practice ("should") PRINCIPLE 5: Ensuring 3.5.1 Board must have oversight of the organisation's financial governance and viability.
-3 effective financial and risk Board must ensure adequate resources to meet current and long-term financial commitments.
-3 management Effective arrangements for financial accounting and reporting.
-3 Board may appoint a Treasurer (or person with that function).
-3 3.5.2 Board should identify and manage risk.
-3 Board must operate a risk register.
-3 Board should regularly consider the risks the organisation faces, and have plans to deal with these.
-3 3.5.3 Board should ensure proportionate and effective internal control systems.
-3 3.5.4 Board may consider establishing an Audit & Risk Committee.
-3 PRINCIPLE 6: Complying with legal, regulatory and constitutional requirements 3.6 Board must ensure the organisation complies with its governing documents and all legal, compliance, regulatory and grant/fundingrequirements.
-3 Arrangements to advise whether the organisation meets its constitutional, legal, regulatory and compliance obligations.
-3
+1 effective financial and risk Board must ensure adequate resources to meet current and long-term financial commitments.
+1 management Effective arrangements for financial accounting and reporting.
+1 Board may appoint a Treasurer (or person with that function).
+1 3.5.2 Board should identify and manage risk. / Board must operate a risk register. ✓ Board should regularly consider the risks the organisation faces, and have plans to deal with these.
+1 3.5.3 Board should ensure proportionate and effective internal control systems.
+1 3.5.4 Board may consider establishing an Audit & Risk Committee.
+1 PRINCIPLE 6: Complying with legal, 3.6 Board must ensure the organisation complies with its governing documents and all legal, compliance, regulatory and grant/funding requirements. ✓ regulatory and constitutional requirements Arrangements to advise whether the organisation meets its constitutional, legal, regulatory and compliance obligations.
+1

-Appendix 2 Compliance with the Governance Standard - Tier 2 Organisations
+Compliance with the Governance Standard - Tier 2 Organisations